bbkbarbar/Serial_PWM_Driver_with_OLED/README.md

 ### Optional feautre:
-    Can handle simple I2C oled display for show current values.
+    Can handle simple oled display over I2C or SoftSPI protocols for show current values.
-    For this feature define macro: USE_OLED_DISPLAY
-    Used library for handling OLED display:
+    For this feature define one of following macros: USE_OLED_DISPLAY_I2C or USE_OLED_DISPLAY_SPI Used library for handling OLED display:
 [Arduino-SSD1306Ascii](https://github.com/bbkbarbar/Arduino-SSD1306Ascii)